 It was our second deployment that about broke me.
 You can read more about that HERE.
 Because I don't want other military spouses to endure what I did, I was led to create this website which offers civilians practical tools to support the military community.

-If you have a particular gift, talent or passion that can be utilized in support of the military community, these resources organized by topic might be of help (more interest-based topics are being added regularly):
+If you have a particular gift, talent or passion that can be utilized in support of the military community, these resources organized by topic might be of help:

 Airports, airplanes and air miles